 Adjust the trade-off between noise and motion blur.
 Go to Video > Image > Exposure and move the Blur-noise trade-off slider toward Low noise.

 A high max shutter value can result in motion blur.

-- To slow down the shutter speed, set max shutter to the highest possible value. - If possible, move the slider under Aperture toward Open.
+- To slow down the shutter speed, set max shutter to the highest possible value. - If possible, open the aperture.